rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter03_distributions.md

 ---

 ## 💊 Why Distributions Matter in GMP
 Choosing the right distribution ensures that simulated data reflect real-world processes.
 Using the wrong one can lead to misleading conclusions, especially in **risk assessment** and **capability analysis**.

+👉 In the next chapter, we will see how distributions combine through the **transfer equation** to model variability propagation in real processes.

 ---

 [← Previous: Random Numbers vs. Random Variates](chapter02_random-variates.md) | [▲ back to top](../#table-of-contents) | [Next → The Transfer Equation](chapter04_transfer-equation.md)